Two young Finns laughing together at a phone on a Helsinki street, Very Finnish Problems

 12. When Your Finnish Name Causes Confusion

-Very Finnish Problems meme showing Tiina introducing herself with two I's and David responding he is David with two ears
+Very Finnish Problems meme showing Tiina introducing herself with two i letters and David responding that he is David with two ears

 Why is Finnish so different from other European languages?